PixmaNts/edge-cdn-store/design/architecture_diagrams.md

 ```

 Notes:
-- The current MVP uses `tokio::fs` for DiskStorage.
-An `io_uring` backend is planned and can replace the DiskStorage box with minimal changes to the architecture.
+- The MVP uses `tokio::fs` for DiskStorage; an optional, experimental `io_uring` path is available for disk reads and streaming writes.
+Finalize/fsync currently uses Tokio APIs.